container-lisp/s2i-lisp/README.md

 want to use the docker `--net host` option to allow for connections to swank.

+Also note that instead of using sly, you can also decide to use slime, the traditional emacs common lisp development environment.
+See below the section about environment variable DEV_ENV on how to do this.

 To install this image along with sample application template into OpenShift, run the following as the cluster manager:

     ```